 There are six specific fiduciary duties that an agent must uphold.

-Loyalty: The agent is at all times to act solely in the best interest of the principal, which is you, the client.
+Loyalty: The agent is at all times to act solely in the best interest of the principal, which are you, the client.

 Confidentiality: They’re obligated to safeguard and keep your secrets.

 Disclosure: They must inform you of all relevant material when it comes to the transaction.
 No secrets may be kept.

 Obedience: Real estate agents are obligated to obey all lawful instructions that you provide them, which means that even if they think you shouldn’t put an offer on a house, if you want the contract written, they must obey.